ssrikantan/az-ad-app-integration/open-id-connect.md

 - The oAuth Token endpoint to get the auth code after user sign in, and use the auth code to get an access token from the oAuth authorize endpoint that would be used by the calling Application to call the API.

 ### 4. Using the Postman tool (calling Application) to get an auth code & access token
 Use the Postman tool's ability to 'Request Token'.
 See below.
 The authorize token URL contains the App ID of the secure REST API, and an 'auth code' returned for this App ID after prompting the user to sign in.
 After successful sign in, the Postman tool sends a request to the auth token end point, passing the 'auth code' retrieved in the previous step, to obtain an 'auth token'.
-Click on 'Use token' to embed that in the request to the REST API
+Click on 'Use token' to embed that in the request to the REST API.

 ![GitHub Logo](/images/accesstoken2.png)